danwilliams/standards-rs/README.md

 Please line up assignment operators in nearby lines of code, unless there is a good reason not to.

+*Note: Remember that the intent is to **improve** readability, and not impede it.
+If aligning certain elements makes the code harder to read, then that might imply that the alignments should be constrained to a more localised area.*

+The one major downside of alignment is that it can cause lines to change due to whitespace adjustments when they have no functional differences.
+This can make it harder to see what has actually changed in a commit.
+However, we feel that the benefits of alignment outweigh this downside, the reason being that maintaining readable code is more important than avoiding the slight pollution of commits.

 ##### Examples